Big-scale pomfret

 The big-scale pomfret (Taractichthys longipinnis) also known as the long-finned bream, is a species of marine ray-finned fish, a pomfret of the family Bramidae.
 It is found in the Atlantic ocean, at depths down to 500 m.
+This species is widely distributed in the Pacific, from temperate zones throughout the tropics.
+They are commonly encountered around seamounts.
 This species reaches a length of up to 100 cm SL.
 This species is of minor importance to the commercial fisheries industry.
+Bigscale pomfrets are common marketed bycatch species in pelagic longline fisheries targeting Yellowfin tuna or Bigeye tuna.

+The overall color is dark metallic gray to black.
+The flesh is white.

+The pelvic fins are short and black with a brilliant white tip.

+The caudal fin is a symmetrical crescent with rounded tips.
+It has a clear white rear edge, widest at the center of the tail, tapering away towards the fin tips.

+The pectoral fin is transparent gray with a clear white rear edge.

 From Ireland there are only two records of this fish.
 The last being from Co.
 Wicklow.
+In Hawaii this fish is called "monchong", along with the Lustrous pomfret.